kategable/nx/docs/blog/2023-11-22-unit-testing-expo.md

 authors: [Emily Xiong]
 cover_image: '/blog/images/2023-11-22/featured_img.webp'
 tags: [nx, tutorial]
+description: A practical guide to implementing unit tests for Expo applications using Jest and React Native Testing Library, including solutions for common testing challenges like mocking AsyncStorage, Redux store, React Navigation, and handling ESM modules.
 ---

 In my latest [blog](/blog/step-by-step-guide-to-creating-an-expo-monorepo-with-nx), I successfully navigated through the steps of setting up an Expo Monorepo with [Nx]().
 The next challenge?
 Testing!
 This blog dives into: